Tonči Huljić: 2010s: Solo career and production work

-2011-present: Tonči Huljić & Madre Badessa
+2011-present: Tonči Huljić & Madre Badessa Band

-In 2021, the punk ska song "Bogu iza nogu" ("Behind God's Legs") was released as the band's single and the opening song of the eponymous show broadcast on Nova TV.
+In 2021, the punk ska song "Bogu iza nogu" ("Behind God's Legs") was released as Tonči Huljić & Madre Badessa Band's single and the opening song of the eponymous show broadcast on Nova TV.
 In 2022, the band released the song titled "Baci oko na mene" ("Keep an eye out on the old one"); the song is meant as a parody of his life, is dedicated to his newly born nephew and is musically similar to the musical style of the 1980s.
 He explained the meaning as "keep an eye out" on the old one, so that he does not shame us, referring to himself.
 The music video is also meant as a parody and references his son-in-law Petar Grašo.

 Most of 2022 saw Huljić touring Croatia and Greece with his project Pop Misa Mediterrana (Mediterranean Pop Mass) which included 20 musicians, instrumentalists and vocalists on stage.
 The project marked an amalgamation of a musical and classical Christian rituals sung in Latin.
 As the project falls within the domain of spiritual music, he had to receive approval from the Vatican.
 The mass consists of five parts: "Kyrie Eleison", "Gloria", "Credo", "Sanctus Benedictus", "Agnus Dei".
 In 2022, the band recorded "Škiljim škiljim" for promotional purposes of Optika Anda.
 In the promotional video, Huljić appears dressed as a pirate.
 On 22 November 2022, Huljić released a performance of "Temple of Zeus" together with an orchestra, for which he served as the musician, keyboard player, arranger and conductor.